openthread/ot-docs/site/en/reference/cli/concepts/srp.md

    As shown above, use the `srp client autostart enable` command to enable auto-start mode on the client.
 The client monitors network data to discover available SRP servers within the Thread network, then the client automatically starts itself.
-Alternatively, start the client manually by issuing the `srp client start` command, and be sure to include the SRP address and port in the command (see below).

-1. If manually starting the client, run the following:
+1. If manually starting the client, run the following, and include the SRP address and port:

    ```
    > srp client start fded:5114:8263:1fe1:68bc:ec03:c1ad:9325 49154